makerdao/governance-manual/delegation/mkr-holder-guide.md

 ## Cost-Benefit

-The cost-benefit calculation to governance of the Maker Protocol has never been particularly favorable to MKR holders.
+The cost-benefit calculation for the governance of the Maker Protocol has never been particularly favorable to MKR holders.
 There is much to govern and much to keep up with.
 Delegation represents a long-awaited improvement to this calculus.

-As a general rule governance safety and effectivness decreases as you go down the following scale:
+As a general rule governance safety and effectiveness decrease as you go down the following scale:
 * **Responsible Voting** (Best Action)
 * **Responsible Delegation** (Best Action for Cost)
 * **Apathy**